 - text or images cut off of page or running into the gutter

 - images that have moved or are blurry

 - fonts or characters not displaying properly

-When reviewing your eProof, it is important to remember that onscreen colors are representative and will not precisely match the printed version of your book.
-We recommend that publishers order at least one physical copy of their book before placing a large order.
+The onscreen colors of the eproof will not precisely match the printed version of your book.
+We recommend that you order at least one physical copy of the book before placing a large order.